-Dr. Harry Pope attended medical school in Michigan and graduated M.D. and C.M. in 1915.
+Dr. Harry Pope attended medical school in Michigan and graduated M.D.,C.M. in 1915.
 Dr. Pope graduated M.D. from the University of Western Ontario in London in May of 1916 and he practiced medicine in the community of Bothwell.
 He joined the College of Physicians and Surgeons on the 15th of June, 1916.

-Dr. Pope married Fern Allison Beshears.
-She was born on the 18th of November, 1893 in Illinois, the daughter of James D. Beshear and the former Ina Myrtle Allison.
-Dr. and Mrs. Pope had a daughter named Harriett.
+Dr. Pope married Fern Allison Beshears in 1917.
+She was born on the 18th of November, 1893 in Pana, Illinois, the only child of James D. Beshear and the former Ina Myrtle Allison.
+In 1920 she was a student at Illinois State University.

 Dr. Pope was a 32nd Degree Mason and he was a life member of the Masonic Lodge.
 He was also a member of the Rotary Club.
 Dr. Pope was a life member of the American Academy of Dermatology.

-Mrs. Pope died in September of 1982 in Illinois.
-She was buried at Graceland Cemetery in Decatur, Macon County, Illinois.
-Dr. Pope died on the 23rd of March, 1988 in Decatur, Illinois.
+Dr. Pope died at Decatur Memorial Hospital on the 23rd of March, 1988 in Decatur, Illinois.
 At the time of his death, he had 3 grandsons and 4 great grandchildren.
 Dr. Pope was buried at Lake Bank Cemetery in Mount Pulaski, Illinois.

 Photo: Captain Harry Pope, U.S. Army Medical Corps.
 This photo was taken in 1918 and was graciously provided by the Pope Family.